kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 1. Feature gate (also fill in values in `kep.yaml`)
     *   Feature gate name: DeclarativeValidation
     *   Components depending on the feature gate: kube-apiserver
-    *   Feature gate name: DeclarativeValidationTakeover
+    *   Feature gate name: DeclarativeValidationBeta
     *   Components depending on the feature gate: kube-apiserver
 2. Other
     *   Describe the mechanism: